5 Tips and Tools for Working Remotely

 If you work from home on inclement weather days, a few times a week, or as your all-the-time gig, you know how important it is to get your setup just right.
-Here's 5 MUST-HAVES for working remotely.
+Here are 5 tips to working remotely!

 Working remotely gives you the opportunity to turn pretty much any space into your office, which means you're bound to experience a wide array of environments–and the background noise that comes with them.
 Invest in a good pair of noise-cancelling headphones to keep you focused.
 Additionally, look for a pair that also has a clear microphone you can use for taking calls and virtual meetings.

 We recommend: Beats Solo3 Wireless On-Ear Headphones, for their travel-friendly foldable design and rapid charging speed.
 This particular model comes with an attachable corded microphone.

 Related: 5 Best Places to Work Remotely

 You may be out of school, but a good backpack never goes out of style.
 Opt for one with padded straps for extra support, with compartments for your laptop, phone, and other necessities.
 If you work remotely, you're no stranger to leaving the house for hours at a time, and you want to ensure you have everything you need without feeling weighed down.